muratk5n/thirdwave/en/README.md

 World oil reserves from [Our World in Data](https://ourworldindata.org/grapher/oil-proved-reserves?country=~OWID_WRL).
-Looks like they are subtracting the extracted amount from an initial reserve estimate, so the numbers are always the current level for each date, currently it stands at 1732 billion barrels of oil.
+Looks like they are subtracting the extracted amount from an initial reserve estimate, so the numbers are always the current level for each date , currently it stands at 1732 billion barrels of oil.

 The world consumes 35 gboe per year.
 If no new oil was found current